haberdashPI/vscode-master-key/notes.md

 - REDESIGN!!
 I think the the way repeated keys works is a little unwieldy in many cases (maybe we should express it explicitly as a loop somehow...🤔)
-  - add test for `anykey`
-  - add test for two patterns (make sure they multiply)
+  - add test for two patterns (make sure they multiply): written, now debug it
 - PLUS!! make it possible for a *mode* to capture keys and run a command after each press

 ```toml